 Getting on a sailboat and cruising the open waters with your close family and friends is one of the greatest feelings of knowing how to sail.
 However, making sure your sailboat is in a safe state to do so is of the utmost importance when ensuring the safety of everyone on board.
-That’s why going through a thorough pre-sail checklist before setting sail can have a huge impact.
+That’s why going through a thorough pre-sail checklist before setting sail on your next sailing trip can have a huge impact.

 So what’s included in the pre-sail checklist?
 Ensuring your sailboat is safe in terms of having a healthy hull, well-maintained engine, functioning safety equipment, the proper housekeeping items, an operational dinghy, and spare parts will help out you and your crew tremendously before setting sail.